 Fair Labor Practices

 While related to human rights, working conditions deserve their own category.
 The unfortunate reality is that many supply chains are exposed to worker exploitation through poor work conditions, wages below minimum acceptability levels and lengthy work hours.
 Ever watched the show VICE?
 How about the episode on the living conditions of workers building Trump International Golf Course?
 This is sadly only one example among hundreds.

-In order to combat this, companies should take steps to identify potential sources of labor abuses in their own supply chain, whether they are currently realized or not.
+Companies should take steps to identify and combat potential sources of labor abuses in their own supply chain, whether they are currently realized or not.
 Measures should be taken to end current abuses and to protect against future abuses as well.

 Environmental Protection and Progress

 This is the topic that everyone thinks about when it comes to sustainability.
 While our society and economies rely on the environment to create energy and deliver the raw materials needed for industry, there is often a fine line between clever utilization and exploitation.